-With the growing demand for urban freight, Foshan has taken various measures to accelerate the promotion of new energy freight vehicles, such as providing subsidies on purchase and operation, giving new energy freight vehicles priority for city delivery permits, etc. However, as an important part of the “right of way” policy to facilitate urban freight distribution, temporary loading/unloading parking zones for freight vehicles have not yet caught the attention of policy makers.
+With the growing demand for urban freight, Foshan has taken various measures to accelerate the promotion of new energy logistics vehicles, such as providing subsidies on purchase and operation, giving new energy logistics vehicles priority for city delivery permits, etc. However, as an important part of the “right of way” policy to facilitate urban freight distribution, temporary loading/unloading parking zones for logistics vehicles have not yet caught the attention of policy makers.

 The objective of the pilot project is to: